 What is a utility dog?

 So, what are examples of utility dog breeds?
 Dogs such as the Poodle, Bulldog and Shih Tzu are breeds that we all know and love – and collectively demonstrate just how much of an assortment this group of dogs covers.

 If you’re looking for a dog that you can trust with your children, who is obedient, energetic and handsome then look no further than this German terrier.
-Originally used as rat catchers, cattle drovers and guard dogs they were considered to be very versatile farm dogs.
+Originally used as rat catchers, cattle drovers and guard dogs, they were considered to be very versatile farm dogs.
 Their wiry coats will need regular grooming while their gentle nature generally makes them good with young families.

 Instantly recognisable to everyone, Dalmatians are incredibly agile dogs who love to run.
 Known during the Regency period as the ‘carriage dog’, the ‘Firehouse dog’ and also the ‘Marathon Runner’ they were often seen running alongside the carriages of the upper classes and horse-drawn fire engines.
 It should come as no surprise that this breed of utility dog is more at home in the countryside than in a city.
 Learn more about the beautiful breed in our Dalmatian breed review.

 With a family history that dates all the way back to England in the 16th century, Bulldogs were originally bred for their huge amount of courage, stamina and strength.
 Known by many as the National dog of Great Britain, these dogs may not have the most pretty of faces.
 However, despite their fighting and baiting past they are renowned for their good-temperament and protective nature towards children.

-At the very most there are thought to be only three thousand pure bred specimens of the Canaan Dog that exist today.
-Originally used for tracking and herding, now these dogs are loved by many for their alertness and their guard dog capabilities.
+At the very most there are thought to be only three thousand purebred specimens of the Canaan Dog that exist today.
+Originally used for tracking and herding, these dogs are now loved by many for their alertness and their guard dog capabilities.
 Considered by many to be the national dog of Israel, this once feral animal has only recently started to become popular again in the UK.